dribdat/docs/docs/organiser.md

 <img src="../images/whitepaper/stages2.jpg" width="100%">

-The stages are defined in a [stages.yaml](https://github.com/dribdat/dribdat/blob/main/dribdat/templates/includes/stages.yaml) configuration file, which you can also customize for your event as an administrator.
-You can change the names and contents and rules of every stage, even remove or add stages to your liking.
+The stages are defined in a [stages.yaml](https://github.com/dribdat/dribdat/blob/main/dribdat/templates/includes/stages.yaml) configuration file.
+Here you can change the names and contents and rules of every stage, even remove or add stages to your liking.
 For example, to make sure people put at least 10, but not more than 50, characters in their project summary, add this validation rule to the appropriate stage:

 ```yml
 validate: